Do you feel like your Pinterest strategy isn’t bringing the results you need?

 And since Pinterest is a search engine, it only has one goal:

-Pinterest wants to show you the best possible, most relevant search results on their platform.
+Pinterest wants to show you the best possible, most relevant search results for any search phrase or keyword you type into the search bar.

-In other words: Pinterest is constantly trying to find new, fresh content they think you might want to see.
+The Pinterest algorithm is constantly trying to find new, fresh content it thinks you might want to see.

 When you start pinning, Pinterest will have to figure out which pins to show to you.

-Also, for every board on your profile, you can find related content under More ideas:
+Also, for each Pinterest board on your profile, you can find related content under More ideas:

 But what does this have to do with your Pinterest strategy?